Rocky Mountain Flight Training Center (RMFTC) NEW MEMBER INFORMATION

 posses various type ratings and pilot experience requirements, and possess a Class I

-Medical rating. - The RMFTC Chief Pilot reports to the Director of Operations (RMFTC Club Manager)
+• The RMFTC Chief Instructor reports to the Director of Operations (RMFTC Club Manager)

-training and checking; - Monitors instructor (flight crew) activities and currency;
+• Monitors instructor (flight crew) activities and currency

-WHO are the Assistant Chief Pilots?
+WHO are the Assistant Chief Instructors?
 What do they do?

-- They assist the Chief Pilot in the execution of his responsibilities, as needed.
+• They assist the Chief Instructor in the execution of his responsibilities, as needed.

 WHO are the mechanics working at the RMFTC hanger?
 What do they do?